This site contains affiliate links to products. As an Amazon associate, I earn from qualifying purchases. Please read my disclosure for more info.

 I prefer brown rice for nutritional value.
 The Minute Rice brand that I use has a shelf life of 2 years.

 However, standard white rice lasts for 4-5 years!
-So if you’re stashing away an emergency reserve, the white rice would be your best option.
+So if you’re stashing away a long-term emergency reserve, the white rice would be your best option.

 Frozen Fruits and Veggies